 FEP vs OLV

-Short for “online video”, OLV advertising is another channel of digital marketing for brands.
-The most important thing to understand is that FEP and OLV are not the same thing and should not be treated as such – similar to OLV vs OTT or CTV vs OLV.
+Short for online video, OLV advertising is another channel of digital marketing for brands.
+The most important thing to understand is that FEP and OLV are different like OLV vs OTT or CTV vs OLV.

-They tend to be targeted at very broad campaigns that are used to raise brand awareness.
-OLV examples do have some success in terms of funnel management, but they’re not nearly as engaging as something like an FEP-driven campaign would be.
+They tend to be targeted broad campaigns used to raise brand awareness.
+OLV examples have some success in funnel management, but not nearly as engaging as something like an FEP-driven campaign would be.

 FEP vs OTT

 What is OTT advertising?
-Short for “over the top,” OTT terminology is defined as the delivery of ads and related content through various online video streaming platforms.
+Short for over the top, OTT terminology is defined as delivered ads and related content through various online video streaming platforms.
 This can include but is certainly not limited to, CTV platforms.
-FEP OTT are quite similar.
+FEP OTT is quite similar.
 OTT examples include all the content served on Connected TV devices and even Youtube.
 These channels are just quality content.

-The major benefit of OTT vs OLV is that the former delivers content in a way that bypasses “traditional” distribution methods.
-So instead of watching a favorite new Hulu show when it airs via a cable TV provider, consumers would do so via some type of app like Hulu on a set-top box.
-Consumers are still viewing the same show, but doing so in an entirely different way – one that gives the consumer the power over what they want to watch.
+The main benefit of OTT vs OLV is that the former delivers content in a way that bypasses traditional distribution methods.
+So instead of watching a favorite new Hulu show when it airs via a cable TV provider, consumers would do so via some app like Hulu on a set-top box.
+Consumers are still viewing the same shows but doing so in an entirely different way – one that gives the consumer power over what they want to watch.

 FEP vs CTV

-Now the biggest question is “what is CTV?” and how does it differ from all of the other opportunities singled out up to this point?”
-The answer to the question “what is Connected TV” involves the use of not only smart television sets but also various types of Internet-enabled devices like the Amazon Fire Stick, the Apple TV, and more.
+Now the biggest question is what is CTV?
+And how does it differ from all other opportunities singled out up to this point?
+The answer to the question of what is Connected TV involves not only smart television sets but also various types of Internet-enabled devices like the Amazon Fire Stick, the Apple TV, and more.

 The essential point to understand between FEP vs CTV is that a connected television device will only display FEPs.
 On a broadcast network, all of the viewers of a particular program will always see the same ad at the same time.
-With FEP and CTV, on the other hand, ads can be targeted to specific people based on previously connected data about what they like, what types of products they buy, and even which program that they’re watching at the moment.
+With FEP and CTV, on the other hand, ads can be targeted to specific people based on previously connected data about what they like, what types of products they buy, and even which program they watch.

 CTV vs OTT

 Overall, CTV vs OTT vs FEP are all closely related.
 What is OTT/CTV advertising?
-CTV advertising examples again include the types of ads that are seen before and during a TV program like Hulu.
-While watching a TV program, consumers see a few different ads outlining certain products or services.
-We’ve all seen this with traditional cable, but the TV viewer experience is thought out and advertisers are now able to reach their audiences in an easier, more effective, and wasteless way.
+CTV advertising examples again include the ads seen before and during a TV program like Hulu.
+While watching a TV program, consumers see a few ads outlining certain products or services.
+We’ve all seen this with traditional cable but this TV viewing experience is thought out and audiences are now reachable in an easier, more effective, and wasteless way.

-To reiterate, FEP OTT content is found on all CTV devices, but OTT content can be found on OLV as well.
-FEP is not found on OLV, again due to the premium nature of the content in question.
+To reiterate, FEP OTT content is found on all CTV devices, but OTT content is found on OLV too.
+FEP is not found on OLV due to the premium nature of the content in question.

-It may be helpful to think about it like this: OTT content is any show or movie that is delivered “over the top” – meaning over the Internet and not via a cable provider.
-CTV devices like the aforementioned Apple TV are the ones that enable the distribution of that content.
-So they’re essentially two different sides of the same coin, but they’re not quite the same thing even though they’re being used in the same situation.
+It may be helpful to think about this: OTT content is any show or movie delivered over the top, meaning over the Internet not via a cable provider.
+CTV devices, such as Apple TV, are the ones that enable the distribution of that content.
+So CTV devices are essentially two different sides of the same coin, but not quite the same even though these devices are used in the same situation.

 CTV Advertising Platforms

-In the end, FEP is a popular form of content in the digital industry.
-With more streaming services popping up all the time, CTV advertising platforms have made a significant impact.
+Overall, FEP is a popular form of content in the digital industry.
+With more streaming services popping up, CTV advertising platforms have made a significant impact.
 Not only do they allow advertisers to gain credibility by offering a more personal and targeted experience, but Connected TV advertising statistics also point to the importance of the high quality, premium nature of the content that these ads run alongside.

-In 2020 alone, addressable TV and Connected TV ad examples of advertising spending hit a massive $9.03 billion in the United States.
-That number is expected to hit $27.5 billion by as soon as the end of 2025 – pointing to one digital advertising revolution that brands literally can’t afford not to take advantage of.
+In 2020 alone, addressable TV and Connected TV ad examples of advertising spending hit $9.03 billion in the United States.
+That number is expected to hit $27.5 billion as soon as the end of 2025 – pointing to one digital advertising revolution that brands should not pass up.